zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-In your book you claim (falsely) that TDD is a kind of hacking because it is tactical, and there is no obvious time to do design.
-On the contrary, TDD is both tactical and strategic.
-It is tactical because it is focussed upon the current task at hand.
-But it is strategic for at least two reasons.
-First, there is the frequent refactoring step during which the programmer(s) consider design options.
-Secondly, the production code must be designed to be testable.
-This is a natural outcome of writing the test first.
+(LOL)  That was a funny story -- if perhaps a bit speculative, condescending, derisive, and misrepresentative.
+So let's correct a few things.

+1. We certainly do think about the big picture and we certainly do spend time on working through an overall design.
+The idea that we don't is an old and false meme that was used to criticize the Agile and Extreme Programming movements twenty years ago.
+If you've read any of my books you know that I talk about design and architecture a _lot_.
+This is an activity I engage in very frequently at many different time scales: weekly, daily, hourly, and every few minutes.

+1. Yes, of course the three laws are tactical -- they are a tactical discipline.
+Writing code is tactical.
+Every line of code you write is a tactical decision.
+In the best case those tactical decisions are guided by strategic thought at many different levels.

+1. At the lowest level of strategy we write the tests first.
+Therefore the production code must be designed to be testable.
 You cannot create a class that's hard to test if you write the tests first.
 And a class that is easy to test _is_ easy to test because it is decoupled.

+1. The REFACTOR phase of the RED-GREEN-REFACTOR loop identifies lower level strategic issues.
+We look at the growing code, compare it to the overall plan for the current module, and clean it up as needed.
+This happens several times per hour.

+1. Those of us who follow the Agile methods engage in daily reflections during which mid level strategic issues are identified.
+We also engage in weekly or bi-weekly sessions where the highest level strategic issues arise.

+1. The very first few days of an Agile project is generally spent working on an overall high level picture of the system.
+This picture, though certainly wrong, informs the rest of the process.

+1. We never show working code to our manager until after it has been cleaned -- because until it has been cleaned it is not done.
+And we never delay cleaning to the end.
+We engage in cleaning almost every time we get a test to pass.

+>>>John, you might want to delete the following in light of what I wrote above.

 **JOHN:**